 - Japanese Chin

 Not everything is fair game aboard an American Airlines flight!
 There are some rules you’ll need to obey when it comes to pet carriers.
-ESAs may be allowed out of their carriers, but pets usually will not.
 When traveling in the cargo compartment or in the cabin, American Airlines has carrier dimension requirements and restrictions.

 What Is Allowed